-Medigap is extra health insurance that you buy from a private company to pay health care costs not covered by Original Medicare, such as co-payments, deductibles, and health care if you travel outside the U.S. Medigap policies don't cover long-term care, such as stays in a nursing facility, or dental care, vision care, hearing aids, eyeglasses, and private-duty nursing.
+Medigap is extra health insurance that you buy from a private company to pay health care costs not covered by Original Medicare, such as co-payments, deductibles, and health care if you travel outside the U.S. Medigap policies don't cover long-term care, dental care, vision care, hearing aids, eyeglasses, and private-duty nursing.
 Most plans do not cover prescription drugs.

-Medigap policies are only available to people who already have Medicare Part A for hospital services and Medicare Part B for doctor services.
-People who have a Medicare Advantage plan cannot get a Medigap plan (and shouldn't need one.)
+Medigap policies are only available to people who already have Medicare Part A, which helps pay for hospital services, and Medicare Part B, which covers the cost for doctor services.
+People who have a Medicare Advantage plan cannot get a Medigap plan.

 To learn about Medigap plans offered in your area, you can use the online Medicare Personal Plan Finder or contact your state's department of insurance.